rwx-777/Shellcoding_LearningRepo/README.md

 we shall use "lea <destination>, [rel <source>]" where the rel instruction will compute the address of the source relative to the RIP register.

+# Jmp-call technique
+We first jmp to the string we want to move to a register, after that we call the actual code using "call" this will push the strings address to the stack.
+Then we pop the address (not the String itself) into that register. voila!